×

 • Such components are reusable because they’re coded in a way that’s not absolute to any runtime event.

-Coding reusable components is not only a best practice, but it’s actually practical and can cause you to more efficient.
+Coding angular reusable components is not only a best practice, but it’s actually practical and can cause you to more efficient.
 How??
 See the below example for that.

 Well, when creating a component, we often end up with a situation as this one: